Protectionism and economic growth: Causal evidence from the first era of globalization: Conclusion

 \section{Conclusion}

-Previous studies did not yet explain the `tariff-growth paradox' in the first era of globalization: Protectionism was shown to decrease economic growth in the 20th and 21st century, but tariffs and growth were positively correlated in the late 19th century.
-We provide causal evidence on how protectionist policies influenced economic growth in the late 19th century.
+Previous studies did not explain the `tariff-growth paradox' in the first era of globalization: protectionism has been shown to decrease economic growth in the 20th and 21st century, but tariffs and growth were positively correlated in the late 19th century and the early 20th century.
+We provide causal evidence on how protectionist policies influenced short-run economic growth in the late 19th century.
 We exploit an exogenous shock, unique in Sweden's history, that changed the parliamentary majority from free-trade to protectionist.
 The new protectionist government increased tariffs.

 Using the SC method, we do not find evidence suggesting that the protectionist policies influenced short-run economic growth in late 19th century Sweden.
 An interesting question is why.
-The results show that the increased tariffs did not deter Sweden's trading partners from exporting goods to Sweden.
+The results suggest that the increased tariffs did not deter Sweden's trading partners from exporting goods to Sweden.
 The protectionist government increased revenue but refrained from stimulating the economy in the short-run by increasing government expenditure.
-Instead, it used the increased government revenue to reduce public debt.
+Instead, it used the increased government revenue to balance the budget.
+Protectionist policies may increase government revenue without jeopardizing economic growth when the tax base for other taxes and size of government are small.

-Further research needs to continue causally investigating the `tariff-growth paradox' in the first era of globalization.
+More causal evidence is needed to better understand the `tariff-growth paradox' in the first era of globalization.
 The short-run effects of protectionism are likely to be context-specific \citep{eichengreen2019}.
-It would further be interesting to examine how individual tariffs (agricultural tariffs, industrial tariffs, fiscal tariffs) influenced government revenue and growth \citep{lehmann2011restat}.
+Empirical strategies to identify causal effects should also be employed to examine how individual tariffs (e.g., agricultural tariffs, industrial tariffs) influenced government revenue and growth \citep[e.g.,][]{lehmann2011restat}.